-Fees have been a focal point of recent retirement plan litigation, for good reason.
+Fees have been a continuing focal point of retirement plan litigation, for good reason.
 Small percentage differences, over time, can eat away at participant nest eggs.

 Because of the frequency of excessive fee lawsuits, it is imperative that you employ best practices related to retirement plan fees.
 That means taking the time to develop a documented procedure on how you will help ensure that plan fees are kept reasonable.

 Here’s a few tips.